Kyagara/equinox/README.md

 <div align="center">
 	<h1>Equinox</h1>
-	<p>Equinox is a Riot Games API client written in golang with the goal of providing an easy to use interface to interact with all of the <a href="https://developer.riotgames.com/apis">Riot Games API</a> endpoints and the Data Dragon service.
+	<p>Equinox is an API client written in golang with the goal of providing an easy to use interface to interact with all of the <a href="https://developer.riotgames.com/apis">Riot Games API</a> endpoints.
 	</p>
 	<p>
 		<a href="https://github.com/Kyagara/equinox/releases">